eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + skill set:
 	- 2+ years SQL working experience (Redshift/PostgreSQL/MySQL)
 	- Experience with BI & reporting dashboards (Periscope, Tableau, etc)
 + skill set:
+	- Use machine learning methods (e.g., cluster analysis, decision trees, random forest, neural networks, logistics regression) to model and predict research outcomes
+	- Use advanced mathematical techniques (correlation, regression, time series analysis, analysis of variance, etc.) to forecast outcomes
+	- Identify appropriate methods to conduct analyses including simulation methods (e.g., bootstrap, monte carlo, bagging methods), machine learning, and statistical analyses
+	- Develop data visualizations to capture trends and summarize data
+	- Create reports of data metrics, trends, outliers, etc.
+	- Hands on experience with R and/or Python to manipulate and transform data
+	- Ability to communicate through graphical representation/visualizations, reports, algorithms, models, and dashboards
+	- Process and prepare both structured and unstructured data sets to ensure successful modeling further downstream of the insight generation and modeling process
+	- Hands on experience with R, SAS and/or Python to manipulate and transform data
+	- Experience working with databases (Teradata, Oracle, SQL and NoSQL dbs) and interpreting data; experience with feature engineering and data wrangling of both unstructured and structured data sets;
+	- Exposure to data visualization tools and techniques (matplotlib, ggplot or Tableau);
+	- Experience with business case analysis (problem identification, quantitative modeling and problem solving)
++ skill set:
 	- enterprise resource planning, ERP
 		* ***business intelligence***